encoder-run/operator/README.md

 - **Console-UI** on `localhost:32081`
 - **Gateway** on `localhost:32080`

-## Roadmap
-Here's a short list of planned features and enhancements for `encoder-run`:

-- [X] Redis deployments
-- [X] Postgres external db
-- [ ] Postgres deployments
-- [ ] ElasticSearch deployments/external
-- [ ] Custom chunking strategies based on AST, etc

-Feel free to contribute or suggest new features by opening an issue or submitting a pull request on our GitHub repository.

 ### Running the Frontend with Mock Data
 To run the frontend interface with mock data, follow these steps:
 1. Navigate to the frontend console-UI directory: